gligoran/gorangligorin.com/about.md

 ![Racing Go-Karts](/images/about/karting.jpg)

+I'm also a runner.
+I like keeping in shape and, if the weather allows it, I'm out there putting miles on my running shoes at least every other day.

+Recently I also developed a passion for reading.
+I wasn't much of a reader when I was young, but as I grew up I've discovered an attraction to the written word.

 ## My (long) story

 I grew up in a small town called [Lendava][] in [Slovenia][].
 Although the life around me was slow, I was always a lively child.
 I liked playing in the backyard, kicking around a soccer ball, riding my bike and later my skateboard.
 That is until I got my first computer at 9 years old.